“A simple, free, no contact calculator for pretty much everyone.”

 While 30 days will be overkill for many, it’s a safe (ish) answer.

 You don’t have to accept that if you don’t want to.

-SUMO — the no contact calculator — gives you the answer.
+My no contact calculator —SUMO— gives you the answer.

-SUMO is based on much of what I explained above, plus my own research and experience over the past 9+ years helping couples reunite.
+This tool is based on much of what I explained above, plus my own research and experience over the past 10+ years helping couples reunite.